YusafOsei-Bonsu/tea-cozy-website/README.md

 # Tea Cozy Project

 This is a codecademy off-platform project that focuses on the development of a fictional tea shop website.
+The website is based on this [design spec](https://content.codecademy.com/courses/freelance-1/unit-4/img-tea-cozy-redline.jpg).

 ## Tech Stack
 - HTML